Rhode Island

 Registration Deadlines

-- The voter registration deadline for the Rhode Island Congressional District 1 General Election is Sun Oct 8, 2023.
+- The voter registration deadline for the Rhode Island General Election is Received by Sun Oct 6, 2024.

 How to Check Your Registration: Voters can determine whether they are registered to vote at the following link: Am I Registered?.